openpreserve/odf-validator/docs/VALIDATION.md

 ### XML-2

-Root element of XML file %s, must be %s but found value %s.
+Root element of XML file %s, SHALL be %s but found value %s.

 ### XML-3